kubernetes/kubernetes/docs/proposals/synchronous-garbage-collection.md

 The `DeleteAfterBlockingDependentsAreDeleted` policy represents the synchronous GC mode.

 `DeleteOptions.OrphanDependents *bool` will be marked as deprecated and will be removed in 1.7.
-Validation code will make sure only one of `OrphanDependents` and `DeletePropagationPolicy` may be set.
+Validation code will make sure only one of `OrphanDependents` and `PropagationPolicy` may be set.
 We decided not to add another `DeleteAfterDependentsDeleted *bool`, because together with `OrphanDependents`, it will result in 9 possible combinations and is thus confusing.

 The conversion rules are described in the following table: